 Creating baby hand casts or baby foot casts is a simple, comfortable process for parents and babies alike.
-To make the experience as straightforward as possible, casting sessions can take place within your own home, where baby will feel relaxed amongst their own familiar surroundings.
+To make the experience as straightforward as possible, casting sessions can take place within your own home, where your baby will feel relaxed amongst their own familiar surroundings.

 If you live within the London area, this is included in our usual prices, with an additional charge to cover travel costs for those living further afield.
 From arriving in your home to the finished mould, the casting session is a quick, simple process for everyone involved.